Why choose NPC?

 - NALETA is designed to meet the official state law enforcement officer certification standards set by the Arizona Peace Officers Standards and Training (AzPOST) agency.

 - The academy offers a 17-week intensive curriculum that meets Monday through Thursday, 7 a.m. to 5:45 p.m. for your convenience.
-[The next Academy is scheduled to begin January 6, 2014 and end May 6, 2014.]
+[The next Academy is scheduled to begin September 8, 2014 and ending January 23.]

 - Classes are divided between lecture and hands-on training and provide 700 hours of classroom instruction.